haplotype/kindred/README.md

     ...

-With -k option, Kindred willl also output a large file pref.kin, with a space delimited header, and $(n+1)n/2$ additional lines.
+In pref.kin.gz, the first line is a space delimited header, and rest are the pairwise kinship (including one and itself) and the detailed parameter estimates, total $(n+1)n/2$ lines.
+This output can be turned off by -k option.

     ID1 ID2 phi sumd d1 d2 d3 d4 d5 d6 d7 d8 d9
     pg1 pg1 0.50014 1.00051 0.00000 0.00000 0.00000 0.00000 0.00000 0.00000 1.00028 0.00000 0.00023